pyk595/tp/docs/DeveloperGuide.md

 <img src="images/BirthDateCreationSequenceDiagram.png" width="450" />

- As seen in the sequence diagram above, which shows the process of creating a `BirthDate` object.
- `ParserUtil#parseBirthDate(validDate)` is called, with the user supplying a `validDate` in the form of a String.
+ As seen in the sequence diagram above, which shows the process of creating a `BirthDate` object, `ParserUtil#parseBirthDate(validDate)` is called, with the user supplying a `validDate` in the form of a String.
-The method will trim the `validDate` into a `String` called `trimmedDate` and call `DocumentedDate#isValidDate(trimmedDate)` to check if it is in a valid date format. if the `trimmedDate` is indeed a valid date, it will then be used to create a new `BirthDate` object.
+The method will trim the `validDate` into a `String` called `trimmedDate` and call `DocumentedDate#isValidDate(trimmedDate)` to check if it is in a valid date format.
+If the `trimmedDate` is indeed a valid date, it will then be used to create a new `BirthDate` object.
 After that, a final check is done using the `getDaysPassed()` method, before `ParserUtil` returns the newly created `BirthDate` object.
 For `BirthDate` objects, the check using the `getDaysPassed()` method has to ensure that `BirthDate` objects are not created using dates in the future, i.e. either past dates or the current date.

-As the `RecentDate` and `ReminderDate` objects have similar requirements to the `BirthDate` objects, the process of creating these objects are the same as the `BirthDate` objects.
+As both `RecentDate` and `ReminderDate` objects have similar requirements to the `BirthDate` objects, the process of creating these objects are the same as the `BirthDate` objects.
 For better comparison, let us examine one more sequence diagram for the creation of a `ReminderDate` object.